0xGunrunner/Get-RBCD-Threaded-py/README.md

 The `--write-rbcd` and `--clear-rbcd` flags enable **write operations** that modify the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute on target computer objects.
 These operations:

-- Require explicit flags (`--write-rbcd` or `--clear-rbcd`) — never triggered automatically
+- Require explicit flags — never triggered automatically
 - Require interactive confirmation before execution (`YOUREALLYREALLYSURE` for write, `YES` for cleanup)
-- Do **not** perform the full RBCD attack — they only configure/remove the delegation; exploitation (S4U2Self/S4U2Proxy, DCSync) requires separate tools like impacket
+- Do **not** perform the full RBCD attack — exploitation (S4U2Self/S4U2Proxy, DCSync) requires separate tools

 This tool does **not**: